AdobeDocs/federated-audience-composition.en/help/data-management/gs-models.md

      * **1-1**: one occurrence of the source table can have at most one corresponding occurrence of the target table.

 4. All links defined in your data model are represented as arrows in the canvas view.
-Click on an arrow between two tables to view details, make edits, or remove the link as needed.
+Select an arrow between two tables to view details, make edits, or remove the link as needed.

     ![](assets/datamodel-canvas-2.png){zoomable="yes"}